Know Your Product's True Impact.

 Goal & Scope Definition

 We work with you to define the purpose of the LCA, the product system boundary, the functional unit (the basis for all comparisons), and the intended audience.
-Getting this right at the start determines the quality and usefulness of everything that follows.
-We also identify any critical data gaps and design a data collection plan to address them efficiently.
+We'll quickly identify any critical data gaps and design a data collection plan to address them efficiently.

 Life Cycle Inventory (LCI)

-We compile a comprehensive inventory of all material and energy flows entering and leaving the product system — from raw material quantities and supplier energy use to packaging weights, transport distances, and waste volumes.
-We combine primary data from your operations with secondary data from industry-leading LCI databases such as ecoinvent and the EU's ELCD, applying transparent assumptions where primary data is unavailable.
+We compile a comprehensive inventory of all material and energy flows entering and leaving the product system (raw material quantities, supplier energy use, packaging weights, transport distances, waste volumes).
+We combine primary data from your operations with secondary data from industry-leading LCI databases.

 Impact Assessment (LCIA)